Teerasil Dangda

-Teerasil Dangda (ธีรศิลป์ แดงดา, [tʰīː.rā.sǐn dɛ̄ːŋ.dāː]; born 6 June 1988) is a Thai professional footballer who plays as a striker for Thai League club BG Pathum United.
-He also captains the Thailand national team.
+Teerasil Dangda (ธีรศิลป์ แดงดา, [tʰīː.rā.sǐn dɛ̄ːŋ.dāː]; born 6 June 1988) is a Thai professional footballer who plays as a striker for Thai League 1 club Bangkok United and the Thailand national team.

+Beside his country, Teerasil has played in England, Switzerland, Spain, and Japan during his professional football career.

+Considered one of the greatest Southeast Asian footballers of all times, Teerasil won three AFF Championship titles with Thailand and he is also the all-time goalscorer of the tournament with 25 goals.
+He is currently the third-highest all-time goal scorer in the Thai League 1 and the highest local all-time goal scorer in the league with 143 goals.

 Club career

 Early career

 Teerasil started his football career playing youth football for Assumption College Thonburi in 2003, aged 15.
 Two years later he left the club, due to the lack of a professional team (it was only founded in 2011).
 In the 2004–2005 season, Teerasil joined Air Technical Training School in Thai Division 1 League In the same season he made his senior debut and scored three goals in only six matches for the club.

+Rajpracha

-In 2006 Teerasil moved to Raj Pracha, being an important offensive unit for the side, being the club's topscorer (nine goals in 18 games) and also assisting in further five goals during the campaign.
+In January 2006, Teerasil moved to Rajpracha, being an important offensive unit for the side, being the club's topscorer (nine goals in 18 games) and also assisting in further five goals during the campaign.

+Muangthong United

-In 2007 Teerasil joined fellow second divisioner Muangthong United, and was a part of the squad who was crowned champions, contributing with seven goals and six assists.
+In January 2007, Teerasil joined second division club Muangthong United, and was a part of the squad who was crowned champions winning the 2007 Thailand League Division 2 league title, contributing with seven goals and six assists.

 Manchester City

-On 25 July 2007, Teerasil was taken on a trial at Manchester City (alongside Suree Sukha and Kiatprawut Saiwaeo), after Thai businessman and former Prime Minister Thaksin Shinawatra bought City earlier in the month.
+On 25 July 2007, Teerasil was taken on a trial at English Premier League club Manchester City (alongside Suree Sukha and Kiatprawut Saiwaeo), after Thai businessman and former Prime Minister Thaksin Shinawatra bought City earlier in the month.
 After a long time waiting for their work permits, the trio signed with City on 16 November.

+Grasshopper (loan)

 However, after problems with the work permit, Teerasil was loaned to one of City's new alliances, Grasshopper.
-After returning to City in 2008, he was still unable to play in England, and after the takeover of Abu Dhabi United Group, the Thai trio was released on 16 October 2008.
+After returning to Manchester City in 2008, he was still unable to play in England, and after the takeover of Abu Dhabi United Group, the Thai trio was released on 16 October 2008.
 He later said that his time at City "made him a better footballer", despite not appearing with the first-team.

-Grasshopper and return to Thailand

 Teerasil was loaned to Grasshopper alongside Suree in November, but both failed to make a first-team appearance, only appearing with the reserves in 1.
 Liga Classic.
 He scored twice in six matches for the reserve squad and returned to City in June 2008.

+Return to Rajpracha

-Soon after being released by City, Teerasil returned to his homeland and re-joined Raj Pracha for the remainder of the season.
+Soon after being released by City, Teerasil returned to his homeland and re-joined Rajpracha on 16 October 2008 for the remainder of the season.
 He contributed with six goals in only eight games, helping the club to achieve a mid-table position during the campaign.